Semugeshi/AntiHunter-Command-Control-PRO/README.md

 - `RateLimitGuard` protects every auth endpoint with both burst and sustained windows.
 - Login forms include a honeypot field plus a minimum submit timer (`AUTH_MIN_SUBMIT_MS`).
-- When a limit trips, the firewall’s auth-failure counter auto-bans the offending IP while returning a neutral message to the UI.
+- When a limit trips, the firewall's auth-failure counter auto-bans the offending IP while returning a neutral message to the UI.

 | Rule / Env var                                                | Default           | Notes                                                                                        |
 | ------------------------------------------------------------- | ----------------- | -------------------------------------------------------------------------------------------- |